 Squirrel Food List – Favorite Food

-Here is the answer of your wondering thought “What do squirrels eat from your garden”.
+Here is the answer to your wondering thought “What do squirrels eat from your garden”.
 Squirrels like

 - Plant materials and vegetables